computationalcognitivescience/lovelace/content/_part_iii/mathlib.md

 supplies inputs.' %}

-Manually supplying input can still be useful for checking for errors in the code, to investigate particular limit cases of the theory and initial explorations.
-We will use manual inputs throughout the book.
+Manually supplying input can still be useful for checking for errors in the code, or to investigate particular limit cases of the theory and initial explorations.
+We will use manual inputs throughout the next chapters.

 However, a more complete simulation covers many inputs, preferably exploring a wide range of different cases.
 For example, with the {% problem Pizza Toppings %}